Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Watch Your Sealers

-Maximizing Cane Efficiency
+Maximizing Your Cane

+Good canes take time to build.
 Cut largest pieces from your patterned slab first, then progressively smaller ones, use thin slices over solid backings, and blend all scraps into marbled canes.
+Here's how to get the most from every one.

 Product Hierarchy